vanceleon/JS-Algo-Data-Structures/DataStructures/BinaryHeaps/lecture.md

     - the child index you swapped to now becomes the new parent index.
     - keep looping and swapping until neither child is larger than the element.
     - Return the old root!

+Priority Queue
+- Write a min Binary Heap - lower number means higher priority
+- Each node has a value and a priority.
+Use the priority to build the heap.
+- Enqueue method accepts a value and priority, makes a new node, and puts it in the right spot based off of its priority
+- Dequeue method removes root element, returns it, and rearranges heap using priority

+Big O of Heap
+- searching
+- insertion
+- delete

+Binary heaps are either Max or MinBinaryheaps with parents either being smaller or larger than their children